Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks

 iTree networks appears to be a natural extension of MAC and BC.
-We define it below. \begin{definitn} A B-MAC network with a fixed coupling matrix is called an \emph{Interference Tree (iTree) Network} if after interference cancellation, the links can be indexed such that any link is not interfered by the links with smaller indices. \end{definitn}
+We define it below. \begin{defn} A B-MAC network with a fixed coupling matrix is called an \emph{Interference Tree (iTree) Network} if after interference cancellation, the links can be indexed such that any link is not interfered by the links with smaller indices. \end{defn}

-\begin{definitn} In an \emph{Interference Graph}, each node represents a link.
-A directional edge from node $i$ to node $j$ means that link $i$ causes interference to link $j$. \end{definitn}
+\begin{defn} In an \emph{Interference Graph}, each node represents a link.
+A directional edge from node $i$ to node $j$ means that link $i$ causes interference to link $j$. \end{defn}